BakerJr1904/pandasDateTime/README.md

 # How does pandas deal with dates?
 Convert strings to datetime.<br/>
-Assemble a datetime from multiple columns.
+Assemble a datetime from multiple columns.<br/>
 Get year, month and day.
 Get the week of year, the day of week, and leap year.
 Get the age from the date of birth.